fredcardoso191/python-projects/YTDownload/README.md

 pip install pytube
 ```

-## To run the program, type in the terminal
+## To run the program, type in the terminal inside the folder
 ```
 python main.py
 ```